 Acapulco.
 What a fantastic name for a city!
 The first time I heard of Acapulco was as a kid from a cheesy 1990s Russian pop song.
 And although I could not place Acapulco on the map and did not even know that the city was in Mexico rather than some remote island of French Polynesia, the name was so exotic and unique that for many years it invoked an image of some paradise in a faraway land.

 But let’s start from the beginning.
 It takes about 6 hours to get to Acapulco from Mexico City by bus.
 I hate taking buses.
 I really do.
 They are not as comfortable as trains and not as fast as planes.
-An overnight bus ride in a rigid seat is torture that should be banned by Geneva Convention.
+An overnight bus ride in a rigid seat is nearly always a torturous experience.
 My first overnight bus ride was a Greyhound ride from Boston to Chicago in the distant 2003 after I had just emigrated to the U.S., and the level of grueling inconvenience I experienced on that long drive is yet to be matched.
 Since then, I dread riding a bus even for a couple of hours.
 Can we take a private car to Acapulco instead?
-Oh, I forgot that the year was 2008 and I was a broke ass first-year law student with school loans and no money.
+Oh, I forgot that the year was 2008 and I was a broke-ass first-year law student with school loans and no money.
 So, Mexican bus it is.

 One thing that put us immediately off was the emptiness of the place.
 We visited in March and thought that the place would be bustling with spring breakers from the U.S. and Canada.
 But there was none of that.
 Not that we missed the obnoxious, pale students from Minnesota and Manitoba that much.
 But the place was eerily quiet and lacking the bustling youthful energy that is typically associated with Mexican beaches in March.
 The families with kids were also conspicuously absent.
 The explanation was simple.
 The heyday of Acapulco was over.
 In the 1950s and 60s, when Cancun was still just a fishing village with a total population of a couple of hundreds of people, Acapulco was a vacationers’ gem where Hollywood stars and people with money flocked to relax.
 But fast forward 40-50 years, and the resorts of the Yucatan peninsula stole all the hype and tourists from Acapulco in no time.
 The only visitors to Acapulco now were the old people in their 70s and 80s who still held the memories of Acapulco’s former glory, some locals, and someone, like me, chasing his childhood memories and fantasies.
 Who knows, maybe in 50 years Cancun and Tulum will be empty too, with tourists abandoning them and flocking to a new hot thing in town.
 Only time will tell.